-It may be a good time at this point of the process to consider new goals for communication and engagement.
+At this point of the process, consider new goals for communication and engagement.
 Consider how the team will share information about the planning process up to this point, seek input on the implementation plan, and help individuals and departments understand their roles in the finalized plan.
-There likely will be a need to broaden communications and engagement during implementation as the work will expand to include more faculty from multiple disciplines, advisors, and other student services staff.
+There likely will be a need to broaden communication and engagement during implementation as the work will expand to include more faculty from other disciplines, advisors, and other student services staff.

-helps to define and develop effective communication and engagement strategies.
+helps in developing effective communication and engagement strategies.

-helps in developing a strategic plan for communication and engagement with diverse stakeholder groups.
+helps in creating a strategic plan for communicating and engaging with diverse stakeholder groups.

 Regardless of the structure, the leadership team should pursue acceleration models that enable students to complete a credit-bearing mathematics course within their first year at the institution.
 The team should also consider how both models will affect parameters for scheduling classes.

-highlights the success of co-requisite supports and outlines what mathematics faculty, advisors, administrators, and financial aid staff must consider in designing co-requisite model(s) that best serve their institution and students.
+highlights the success of corequisite supports and outlines considerations in designing corequisite model(s) that best serve the institution and its students.

-Additional resources to support co-requisite remediation can be found on the DCMP resource site, Learn About: Math Faculty under Essential Idea #3.
+Additional resources to support corequisite remediation can be found on the DCMP resource site, Learn About: Math Faculty page, under Essential Idea 2.

 Keep in mind that the pathways identified for specific programs of study may require a change in the types of courses that faculty will teach.
 For example, a greater emphasis on statistics courses may require new certification for existing faculty or indicate the need to hire new staff.
 The leadership team should think about the professional learning required for faculty and staff, including making appropriate provisions for adjunct faculty.